 - STAT preparation course - Applicant needs to sit the STAT after the course is completed.

 - Murdoch University OnTrack / OnTrack Sprint / FlexiTrack - If you have successfully completed Murdoch University's OnTrack or Flexitrack program you can apply for admission into a Commonwealth Support Place.
 Details are available at http://www.murdoch.edu.au/OnTrack/ and https://www.open.edu.au/degrees/flexitrack-murdoch-university-mur-ftk-deg

 - Aboriginal and Torres Strait Islander people: Kulbardi Aboriginal Centre - http://www.murdoch.edu.au/Kulbardi/

 - For further admission information about this degree, please refer to Murdoch Admission Information - Science

 To demonstrate English language competency you will need a scaled mark of at least 50 in ATAR English, Literature or English as an Additional Language or Dialect (EALD).

 Proof of Australian citizenship is required.
 Please upload a scanned copy of your birth certificate or Australian passport or citizenship certificate along with your application.

 Find out if you are eligible and apply at https://www.murdoch.edu.au/study/courses/undergraduate-courses/recognition-of-prior-learning.

-The Games Design and Development major prepares and provides students with a thorough understanding of the theory of games software design, games art, software development and processes involved in the production of computer, mobile and video games.
-The required topics include but are not limited to games software design, games art, games mechanics, games software development and production, and interaction design.
-Students will gain practical experience in the games design, programming and development processes using various development tools.
+Games Design and Development prepares and provides you with a thorough understanding of the theory of games software design, games art, software development and processes involved in the production of computer, mobile and video games.
+Some of the required topics include games software design, games art, games mechanics, games software development and production and interaction design.
+You will gain practical experience in the games design, programming and development processes using various development tools.